MyPMS POS Setup Guide

 1. Connect Receipt Printers

-2. Connect Credit Card Swiper
+3. Connect Credit Card Swiper

-3. Testing the Card Swiper for Accuracy
+4. Testing the Card Swiper for Accuracy

-4. Connecting a Cash Drawer to a POS Printer
+5. Connecting a Cash Drawer to a POS Printer

-5. Access and manage your Gateway account
+6. Access and manage a Gateway account

-6. Issuing Refunds, Authorizations, and Settling credit card transactions through MyPMS
+7. Issuing Refunds, Authorizations, and Settling credit card transactions through MyPMS

 1. Connect a Receipt Printer